Categories

 6. Decision: After considering all submitted evidence, the Planning Inspector will either uphold or overturn the Council’s decision.

-The appeals process can take several months depending on the case’s complexity and workload of the inspectorate.
+The appeals process can take several months, depending on the case’s complexity and the workload of the inspectorate.
 An expert planning consultant can help ensure your appeal is thoroughly prepared, giving you the best chance for a positive outcome.

 Key Factors to Success in Change of Use Planning Appeals Nottingham